 (Cotswold landscape photo by Dan Papa)

-Some of the themes in my poetry, essays, and books are:
+Some of the themes in my poetry, essays, books, and blog are:

 place; home; landscape; memory; manuscripts; the shape of the book; the past…..

 Click on the options at the top of this page to explore my website, read my blog, and learn about my two published books, Inscription (novel) and Sudden Arabesque (poetry).
 Latest news is below.

 I was interviewed on online radio station Corinium Radio for the Writer's Room programme.
 You can hear me read from Inscription and Sudden Arabesque.
 Then interviewer Rona Laycock and I talk about writing, ideas, inspiration, time....

 Chances to catch the broadcast: Monday 24 July, Wed 26 July, & Friday 28 July at 2:00pm Monday 31 July, Wed 2 August, Friday 4 August at 2:30 pm.
 Radio station link HERE

 I'll be the featured poet at the Cheltenham Public Library's Poetry Café on Friday 28th July at 1:00 pm.
 Open mic too.

 My poetry collection Sudden Arabesque is out now from Oversteps Books.
 Link to publisher for purchase and info HERE

 It can also be ordered from bookshops.
 Or online from waterstones.com and elsewhere.
 For more about this book, choose 'Poetry' from options at the top.